atomrc/atomrc.github.io/_posts/2017-05-30-you-dont-need-this.md

 In the process, you will learn how to write very simple functions and compose them together to create fully functional user interfaces.

-I personally don't like `this` and try to avoid it as much as I can, but, don't get me wrong, `this` is not evil and most JavaScript developers know how to deal with it.
+I personally don't like `this` and try to avoid it as much as I can.
+But, don't get me wrong, `this` is not evil and most JavaScript developers know how to deal with it.
 Sometime you don't really have the luxury of being able to choose to use it or not.
 If you use React, for example, any [**statefull** component](https://facebook.github.io/react/docs/state-and-lifecycle.html#adding-local-state-to-a-class) you will write will have to use `this` (which make sense when you have in mind that `this` is about state).

 That being said, removing `this` will allow you to: